microdotsh/When_I_retire-gratitude/README.md

 Going to do online course work until joining Sober AF.

-Feeling pretty salty and lit despite things not going "my wa"!  <3
+Feeling pretty salty and lit despite things not going "my way"!  <3

 I am grateful for getting to fail gracefully and learning from it.